-There is no clear-cut definition of life science PR, but a wide range of industries are involved.
-PR firms often work with pharmaceuticals, medtech, biotech, and even food processing companies whose work revolves around the life science community.
+There is no clear-cut definition of life sciences PR, but a wide range of industries are involved.
+PR firms often work with pharmaceuticals, medtech, biotech, and even food processing companies whose work revolves around the life sciences community.

 For seasoned public relations professionals, the requirements to fulfill the basic needs of a client are well understood.
 Every individual press release or media pitch requires deep research and a commitment to understanding the facts.